Building a Matchbox/Revell of Germany HMCS Snowberry

 This page will be a build record, in notes and photos, of my construction of a 1/72 scale ship model of HMCS Snowberry, a World War II Flower Class Corvette.
 The kit is a combination of an original Matchbox kit from 1979 (a gift from my father; date unknown) and a "Platinum Edition" (added photo-etch parts, turned brass parts, self-adhesive wood decks) reissue of this Matchbox kit by Revell of Germany in 2012 (probably bought around 2018).

 I had to re-learn some lessons about model building while assembling this kit.
-As I write this in April, 2026, I don't even know if I will successfully finish this model.
+As I start to write this in April, 2026, I don't even know if I will successfully finish this model.
 This record will be a sort of stream-of-consciousness account.

 In the 40-plus years that I have had these kits, I have collected six books/booklets about Flower class corvettes, an after-market photo-etch parts set, other boat/ship kits with useful parts (20mm cannons, for example), multiple tins of Humbrol paint dedicated to painting this build, and after-market decals for the model.